Judge sentences Trump ex-aide Manafort to 3-1/2 more years in prison

 “He engaged in crime again and again.
 He has not learned a harsh lesson.
 He has served to undermine, not promote, American ideals,” Weissmann added.

-Jackson’s sentence may mark the end of a two-year-old legal battle between Manafort, a veteran Republican political operative who worked for Trump’s campaign for five months in 2016, and Mueller, who made exposing Manafort’s covert lobbying for pro-Kremlin politicians in Ukraine a centerpiece of his Russia probe.
+Jackson’s sentence may mark the end of a two-year-old legal battle between Manafort, who worked for Trump’s campaign for five months in 2016, and Mueller, who made exposing Manafort’s covert lobbying for pro-Kremlin politicians in Ukraine a centerpiece of his Russia probe.

 Manafort’s lawyers noted that none of the Mueller’s charges against him related to the special counsel’s core mandate: collusion between Russia and the Trump campaign.